nikija/public/content/developers/distributor/widget.md

 ##### Google Ecommerce

 You can track transactions with Google Universal Analytics on `distributorBookingFinished` event.
 All the needed data for tracking are set in Tag Manager's *dataLayer*.

+##### Tracking with Mews Merchant

+When you have a Mews Merchant set up, the payment by customer is legally required to happen on our domain.
+Therefore, if you want to leverage tracking with *Universal Analytics* with Mews Merchant, you have to set it up for *cross-domain tracking*.
+This is done by setting the `allowLinker` field to `true` in *Universal Analytics* tag configuration.